sunlightpolicy/informed-communities/action/draft/maturity-ladder.md

 This level of intervention requires for open data providers to collaborate and share power with external partners who can use open data to complete their work in support of community development or well-being.
 Partners may be actively involved in data collection, maintenance and quality assurance, or in the use and application of relevant data.
 Local governments in particular should take an equity mindset to their community partnerships and investigate how open data can help empower and uplift community-driven movements to create the change they want to see.

-- **Share bulk data:** Find community partners who have use for individual-level, granular, or bulk data, and create new data-sharing agreements or stand up new APIs to provide them with the data they need
+- **Share bulk data:** Find community partners who have use for individual-level, granular, or bulk data, and create new data-sharing agreements or stand up new APIs to provide them with the data they need.
-- **Revamp contracts:** Write open data into new contract templates or upcoming service contracts so that organizations providing community services gain access to or have a hand in creating new, relevant, usable open data that empowers their work
+- **Revamp contracts:** Write open data into new contract templates or upcoming service contracts so that organizations providing community services gain access to or have a hand in creating new, relevant, usable open data that empowers their work.
 - **Provide grants:** Open up grant opportunities that reward community organizations for using open data, either by awarding points for open data-centric applications, or by providing open data literacy training and capacity-building as part of all community partnerships.
-- **Co-manage open data:** Fund local partners to participate in open data collaboratives, including through shared efforts to collect new data or build civic tools
+- **Co-manage open data:** Fund local partners to participate in open data collaboratives, including through shared efforts to collect new data or build civic tools.